-Dr. Lynn Ilon is knowledge economist who specializes in global learning systems and applies this specialization, generally, to poor countries.
+Dr. Lynn Ilon (website) is knowledge economist who specializes in the global economics of networked learning and applies this, generally, to poor countries.
 At BOH she directs the knowledge economic conceptual work and linkages with applications in the field.
 She oversees the innovations in learning.
-As such, her scholarly work centers on how to bring together the disparate worlds of rich & poor, global & local, applied & theoretical.
-Dr. Ilon has numerous publications including a book The Cost of Not Educating the World's Poor (Routledge Press) on emerging theories of global linkages, local knowledge and learning.
-She has been a professor one three continents for over 30 years and has worked in the parallel worlds of academia and field work for decades having lived in the Pacific Islands (Micronesia, 3 years), the Middle East (Jordan, 1 year), Africa (Zimbabwe, 2 years; Zambia, 3 years), her native North America and now South Korea (9 years).
-In addition, she has done fieldwork and other professional work in dozens of other countries spanning several regions of the world.
-She has consulted for the World Bank, Harvard, the UN, other multilateral and bi-lateral organizations, regional banks and global and local NGOs.
+Dr. Ilon spent over 30 years as a professor in top ranked research universities in Africa, the United States and Korea.
+Dr. Ilon has numerous publications including the book The Cost of Not Educating the World's Poor (Routledge Press).
+She has worked in the field in Pacific Islands (Micronesia, 3 years), the Middle East (Jordan, 2 years), Africa (Zimbabwe, 2 years; Zambia, 3 years) and many other countries for months at a time.
+She has consulted for the World Bank, the United Nations, US AID, Dfid, the Asian and Africa Development Banks and numerous other multilateral, bi-lateral, global and local organizations.
 Dr. Ilon holds degrees in Anthropology (B.A.), Educational Research & Statistics (M.S.), Economics (M.S.), and International Development Education (Ph.D.).

 Dr. Juseuk Kim

 Dr. Juseuk Kim is an Assistant Professor in Joongbu University in South Korea.
 He specializes in human resource development, institutional structures, international development and business management.
 At BOH, Dr. Kim oversees the institutional design, structures and business modeling.
-He holds a Ph.D. in Education, Master’s degrees in Social Education and in International Studies, and a Bachelor’s degree in Political Science - all at top universities in Korea.
-In addition, he holds an MBA from France.
+He holds a Ph.D. in Human Resource Development Education, Master’s degrees in both Social Education and in International Studies, and a Bachelor’s degree in Political Science - all at top universities in Korea.
+In addition, he holds an MBA from École Supérieure des Sciences Economiques et Commerciales (ESSEC) in France.
 He was a business analyst in the LG Electronics Corporation (France) and conducted international development projects for the Korea Institute for Development Strategy, Korea Research Institute for Vocational Education & Training, UNESCO ‐International Bureau of Education, Switzerland and Korea Education & Research Information Service.
 He has supported and managed international human resource development projects for Ministry of Education in Korea,Korea International Cooperation Agency and UNESCO including Sri‐Lanka, Mongolia, Laos, Pakistan and the Arab region.

 Dr. Sibusiso Chalufu